browserengineering/book/book/animations.md

 So, let's run the animations!
 Basically, every frame, we're going to want to find all the active animations on the page and call `animate` on them.
-Since these animations are basically a variation of JavaScript animations using `requestAnimationFrame`, let's run animations right after handling those callbacks:
+Since these animations are a variation of JavaScript animations using `requestAnimationFrame`, let's run animations right after handling those callbacks: